saxton-chris/LinkedInPythonCert/README.md

 Just a quick introduction section.
 It gave recommended course to take to become familiar with Python and OOP.
 It then had a quick tutorial on how to set up CodeSpaces on GitHub

 ### CHAPTER 1 - Object-Oriented Python
+This chapter goes over the basics of OOP.
+Python does not requier the use of objects and classes, but complexity of code leads to using OOP to make things easier to read.
+OOP allows for modular program and isolates different parts of the program from each other.

+Some of the key terms that were reviewed are
+* *Class* - This is essentially a blue print used for creating objects of a certain type
+* *Methods* - These are functions within a class
+* *Attributes* - These are variables within a class
+* *Object* - A particular instance of a class
+* *Inheritance* - This is how a class draws some functionality from a parent class
+* *Composition* - Building complex objects out of other objects

+After this high-level overview the instructor walked us through some practice creating classes and instances of those classes.
+We also learned how to check the type of an object of if that object is an instance of a particular class.
+Finally, it was wrapped up by going over the differences between instance, class, and static methods and attributes.

+The final task was a [challenge coding "project"](https://github.com/saxton-chris/LinkedInPythonCert/tree/main/Python_Object-Oriented_Programming/My_Work/Chapter_01) implementing a `Stock` class that stores some basic information on stocks and contains a singular method, `get_description()` and prints out all the stored attributes in a formatted string.

+### CHAPTER 2 - Inheritance and Composition